 The case also features inside and outside pockets that allow for small tuners, picks, mini playbooks, you name it!
 It also has luggage straps, backpack straps for even easier carrying, and three D-rings to adjust all the straps and clips for an exact fit for you to carry it.

-This is an awesome travel guitar.
-I would highly recommend to anyone wanting a smaller instrument to take on the road.
-Its small size makes it a good guitar for younger players.
-Also excites the more experienced musicians with its full access to all 19 frets.
+This is an awesome travel guitar and one I would highly recommend to anyone wanting a smaller instrument to take on the road.
+Its small size makes it a good guitar for younger players, and excites the more experienced musicians with its full access to all 19 frets.

 Ignoring the good quality, full-sized wooden Crescent acoustic guitar for a moment, let’s talk about the fact that the amazing price of the starter kit is what you would pay, if not less, just for the accessories included.

 Despite its full size, the Crescent acoustic guitar is pleasantly light for the beginning player, weighing in at only 4.4 pounds.
-This version of a steel string acoustic guitar is most commonly used for Country, Bluegrass and southern rock.
-Also, can handle any genre of music.
+This version of a steel string acoustic guitar is most commonly used for Country, Bluegrass and southern rock, but can handle any genre of music.

 Everything in this package is geared for the beginning player.

 The Crescent MG38-CF 38″ Acoustic Guitar Starter Package has everything that a beginning guitar player could want.
-I highly recommend it as a package.
-Not only for the incredible price, also the wood framing and backing make it a durable quality guitar.
+I highly recommend it as a package, not only for the incredible price, but because the wood framing and backing make it a durable quality guitar.

 Have you heard those stories about someone finding a 1934 coupe, or 1960’s Corvette in somebody’s barn untouched by time or weather in perfect condition?
 That’s what it’s like finding the Jasmine S34C NEX acoustic guitar at this incredible price.
 Purchasing this guitar online is the musical barn find of the year.